 File an assumed name certificate.
 This serves to inform any third party doing business with the company that the company is doing business by and through one of its series.

-Authored by Willie O. Boaz, intern with the Farah Law Firm, PC
+Authored by Willie O. Boaz, an intern with the Farah Law Firm, PC

 Charlotte School of Law, JD